App In-line Content

 There are two ways to configure inline properties, which are as follows:

-This implementation will allow you to use WebEngage pre-defined templates (Banner (hyperlink) & Text (hyperlink)) right out of the box, with the SDK handling campaign rendering and tracking stats.
-In the case of the Custom (hyperlink)template, you can easily obtain data via callbacks(hyperlink) and render your own UI in the same placeholder.
+This implementation will allow you to use WebEngage pre-defined templates (Banner and Text) right out of the box, with the SDK handling campaign rendering and tracking stats

 To configure the property on your screen, follow the steps below: